 Today’s topic is dedicated to growing revenues with Customer Success.
 Our guest is Natalie Fedie, a Vice President of Customer Success who knows how to proactively manage the customer life cycle to grow revenue.
-Natalie and I leverage the How to Make Your Number in 2018 Workbook to access emerging best practices as a guide for our questions.
-Access the latest to review the Customer Success phase starting on page 411 of the Sales Strategy section.
+Natalie and I leverage SBI’s How to Make Your Number in 2018 to review the Customer Success phase starting on page 411 of the Sales Strategy section.

 Natalie Fedie is the Vice President of Customer Success for Granicus, a digital engagement software company focused on the government sector.
 Granicus serves over 3,000 government agencies at all levels of government, federal, state, local, and city government.
 Natalie will demonstrate how to grow revenues by retaining customers and growing their customer base by proactively managing the customer life cycle.

 Why this topic?
 Business models are changing from transaction-based revenue models to subscription-based revenue models.
 Companies dependent on recurring revenue must pay special attention to customer renewal rates, revenue retention, and customer lifetime value.
 As a result, reactive customer service approaches, built to lower the cost to serve, are being replaced with proactive customer success approaches, built to increase the revenue per customer.
 When your customer becomes more successful as a result of using your product, they buy more of it.
 And when your customer is unaware of how you have contributed to their success, they attrite.

 Natalie is uniquely qualified to speak on this topic having been involved in setting up customer success teams, and leading them to reach their goals of growing customer revenue.
 The first segment of the program is focused on providing an overview of a highly productive Customer Success team.
 Natalie speaks about the customer renewal rate and what to expect for your company.